Back-to-back defeats and no service for Lukaku - Tuchel struggling to create Chelsea's winning identity

 Chelsea have suffered back-to-back defeats with Thomas Tuchel caught in two minds about how to use Romelu Lukaku.

-The football world looked on in fear after the Champions League winners added Lukaku and Saul Niguez over the summer while offloading a host of younger players following last season's big victory.
+The football world looked on in fear after the Champions League winners added Lukaku and Saul Niguez over the summer while offloading a host of younger players.

 Editors' Picks